liip/drifter/docs/index.md

 * Streamline our project setups
 * Ease the "entry cost" for a new squad member
 * Easy to use
+* Lean : small codebase, easy to maintain and extend, focus only on Debian and Ubuntu
-* Be adopted by the team as a whole
+* Be adopted by Liip as a whole

 The idea behind the framework
 -----------------------------